doubleirish/OSCON_2015/README.md

 Is your cloud secure?
 Is your cloud of containers secure?
 Security should be built-in from Day Zero, and not layered in as an afterthought.
 What open source tools are out there now to help you in your quest to not be on the front page of the news?
 How are all of the latest hacks happening, and how can we put tools in place to prevent these from happening again?
 >conor - using OpenSCAP and other tools to secure your docker host and containers .
-shows how to use readygov.sh to set up openSCAP.   also has a shout out to keywhiz for secure storage of secrets e.g cryptographic keys etc
+shows how to use   [govready](https://github.com/GovReady/govready) to assist with openSCAP.   also has a shout out to keywhiz for secure storage of secrets e.g cryptographic keys etc
 [slides ppt](http://cdn.oreillystatic.com/en/assets/1/event/129/Using%20open%20source%20tools%20to%20secure%20containers%20and%20clouds%20Presentation.ppt)

 https://github.com/docker/docker-bench-security and https://dockerbench.com